🛠 Hardware Fix

 Check for Windows Updates

-System updates often include fixes for hardware issues.
+Updates often include fixes for hardware compatibility.

-• Go to Settings → Update & Security
+• Go to Settings → Windows Update

-• Install any available updates
+• Install all updates

 Disable USB Power Saving